stevector/stevector.github.io/_posts/2014-01-01-exclamation-point-usage.md

 [That's not going to change](http://www.economist.com/blogs/johnson/2010/06/english_academy).
 In English, dictionary and style guide publishers chase free publicity by announcing newly added words and [words of the year](http://artsbeat.blogs.nytimes.com/2013/11/19/selfie-trumps-twerk-as-oxford-dictionaries-word-of-the-year/?_r=0).
 The ease with which linguistic trends can now be identified will only speed up this process.
-[In 2013 literally stopped meaning literally](http://www.prdaily.com/Main/Articles/15033.aspx#) and soon will we literally be able to pin point when a meaning shifts.
+[In 2013 literally stopped meaning literally](http://www.prdaily.com/Main/Articles/15033.aspx#) and soon will we literally be able to pinpoint when a meaning shifts.
 For the editor who wants to rewrite the textbook meaning of exclamation points, the evidence is mounting.

 ### HOW did I do that?